ph-kev/ProfileLikelihood.jl/docs/src/tutorial.md

 nothing # hide
 ```

 Note that none of the parameters are known.
 If we want to make a parameter known, we can simply put it as a `const` global variable.
-For instance, if we want to make beta known as 0.01, we would add the line `const beta = 0.0001` before defining the function `sir!`.
+For instance, if we want to make beta fixed at 0.01, we would add the line `const beta = 0.0001` before defining the function `sir!`.
+We would also need to remove beta from `sir!`.
 Also, the variable `C` is the cumulative data of the infected.

-We now set up the time span, initial conditions, and true parameters for the differential equation solver.
+We now set up the time span, initial conditions, and parameters for the differential equation solver.

 ```@example tutorial
 tspan = (0.0, 40.0)